 I’ve already alluded to it, but the service and hospitality onboard was beyond reproach.
 Since it’s a small ship, the crewmembers all wear many hats but they do so with ease and professionalism.
 Whether it was the waiter at dinner remembering my favorites, or the activities director going out of her way to help me make some special arrangements, the crew truly made the overall experience something extraordinary.
 That level of commitment is key in creating a true boutique experience and it’s something that has to be ingrained into the shipboard culture.
 It can’t be faked or simulated, and it was a wonderful perk to experience throughout the voyage.

-My own experience onboard the Wind Spirit could not have been better.
+My own experience onboard the Wind Spirit on a Tahiti cruise could not have been better.
 I was already a big fan of small ship cruising, and this was one of the smallest ships I’ve ever sailed on.
 It was a curious mix of leisure and expedition style cruising, all the while maintaining high standards and incredible comforts.
 Every night when the ship sails out of port, there’s a special ritual that’s played out on the top deck.
 The massive sails are unfurled, majestic music plays across the speakers and everyone toasts the moment as the sun joins in with a spectacular sunset.
 It’s a special moment, a bonding experience and one that I think perfectly encapsulates the Windstar Cruises experience.
 It’s dignified but fun, adventurous but comforting and it’s that combination of attributes that transforms an ordinary travel experience into something that one remembers for the rest of their life.